Cricket (Bluey): Production

 "Cricket" entered production in November 2020 after Ludo Studio greenlit a third series in October 2020 due to the success of the second series.
 The episode was teased through an interview with Joe Brumm on 8 July 2022.
 The production team began development on the episode as one revolving around Bandit telling a story about the game Red Rover.
 The Red Rover episode revolved around a flashback in the 1980s, with a young Stripe mustering up the courage to play the game with Bandit and Radley.
 They shelved the idea as many schools banned the game due to its potential to cause physical harm and out of fear audiences would presumably imitate it.
 The creators spun off the 1980s flashback episode into its own episode, titled "Fairytale", and swapped the character who would build courage to play from Stripe to Rusty.
-The episode also instead revolved around the game of cricket, which is still a popular sport played in Australia.
+The episode also instead revolved around the game of cricket, which is a popular sport played in Australia.

 Release

-"Cricket" originally aired on ABC Kids in Australia as the 47th episode for the third part of the third series, debuting to an audience of around 563,000 viewers, coinciding with the 2023 ICC World Test Championship final.
+"Cricket" originally aired on ABC Kids in Australia as the 47th episode for the third part of the third series, debuting to an audience of around 563,000 viewers, coinciding with the 2023 World Test Championship final.
 Initially, the previous episode, "Slide", was going to be the last episode aired out of the batch, but "Cricket" was aired as a surprise release.

 Additionally, in certain regions, Disney+ added "Cricket" to its platform on 12 January 2024 alongside much of series 3.
 The episode was later included on home media releases for series 3 that released in the United States on 28 May 2024.

 Merchandise

 "Cricket" was one of the many episodes of Bluey that received a book adaptation.
 The book was released in December 2023.
+Dusty has appeared in ancillary material, including newer entries in the Where's Bluey? book series.
 Music from the episode, featuring a contribution from Pluto Jonze, was featured as part of the Rug Island album, released in 2024.
 Dusty was added to the mobile game Bluey: Let's Play! on 23 July 2025.
+An action figure of Rusty and Dusty was released in January 2026, and figures in the Bluey Fuzzies line, based on this episode and including Rusty and Dusty, were showcased at Moose Toys' booth at Toy Fair 2026.